 - Design fundamentals

-The SuiteCloud sections need you to show that you understand how to identify things such as the impact of execution context for scripts and the webstore and also how .ss and .ssp could be used for commerce applications.
-As well as this, you will have to show you know exactly when a scriptable cart should be used, how to create and install bundle types, identify why you should use global libraries within SSP applications and what the purpose of touchpoints in SSP applications are.
+In the SuiteCloud section, you will identify the impact of execution context for scripts and the webstore, as well as demonstrate how a .ss and .ssp are used for a commerce application.
+In addition, you’ll need to know how to create and install bundle types, identify the importance of global libraries in SSP applications, how a scriptable cart is used; and finally, the purpose of touchpoints in an SSP application.

-In the API and Services section, you are given selected tasks to show your understanding.
+In the API and services section of the exam, you will have selected tasks to demonstrate your understanding.
 One task includes a scenario about the Commerce API in which you must identify the code snippet required to achieve the result you need.
-You will also be given a commerce scenario in which you must identify the proper fieldset setup for the Search API.
-You will be given various other situations to showcase your skillset throughout the section.
+You will also have a commerce scenario in which you must distinguish the proper fieldset setup for the Search API.
+You will have various other situations to showcase your skillset throughout the section.

 Preparing for your NetSuite SuiteCommerce Developer certification exam

-To revise efficiently for the SuiteCommerce Advanced applications section, here are some areas that may come up on the exam.
-You must know how to identify characteristics of a single-page application and be able to show how to bootstrap data on an initial page load, including user-specific and site data.
-You must also be able to identify templates that follow SCA best practices and reveal how you would expose data from views to templates.
+You must identify characteristics of a single-page application and be able to show how to bootstrap data on an initial page load, including user-specific and site data.
+You’ll also need to identify templates that follow SCA best practices and reveal how you would expose data from views to templates.

-The NetSuite Certified Financial User exam is NetSuite’s latest qualification.
-According to NetSuite, the certification helps you gain ‘the foundation knowledge necessary to navigate around the NetSuite system and understand core NetSuite accounting and finance functionality’.
+The NetSuite Financial User course provides foundational knowledge to navigate around the NetSuite system and understand core NetSuite accounting and finance functionality.

 - Classifications and chart of accounts

 - Accounts receivable